 The Company shall have a board of directors which shall be accountable to the shareholders' meeting.
-The Board shall consist of 7 directors and shall have one chairman, including three independent non-executive directors being no less than one-third of the directors of the Company.
+The Board shall consist of 7 directors and, including one chairman, one staff representative director, and three independent non-executive directors being no less than one-third of the directors of the Company.
 At least one of the independent non-executive directors must have appropriate professional qualifications or possess appropriate accounting or related financial management expertise.

 Directors are required to be elected or replaced through the shareholders' meeting, and they may be removed by the shareholders' meeting before the completion of their terms of office.
 The term of office of the directors shall be 3 years, and the directors are eligible for re-election and reappointment.
+Staff representative director(s), upon being elected by the staff of the Company through the staff representative meeting, shall directly assume office on the Board.